-As well as frameworks, the teams have undergone a number of bespoke procurement activities including work commissioned by Leicestershire County Council and Leicester City Council to procure a Substance Misuse Treatment service which will be integrated across Leicestershire and Leicester City for the first time.
+As well as frameworks, the teams have undergone a number of bespoke procurement activities including work commissioned by Leicestershire County Council and Leicester City Council.

-Marketing Activity
+Marketing activity

-In 2015/16, ESPO was represented at multiple events, exhibitions and conferences promoting both our education and corporate offerings.
+In 2016/17, ESPO was represented at multiple events, exhibitions and conferences promoting both our education and corporate offerings.
 Made up of a range of local and national events, this channel continues to play a strong part in our annual marketing plan.
 Some of the highlights of the year include the following: